hyosung11/Launch-School/Courses/journal.md

 ## 20220626 일요일

 11:16 Starting to study today.
 I was looking at articles about increasing soccer stamina and can use shuttle runs and stop and gp sprinting around a soccer field as training methods.

+12:00 Working through context loss and solutions.
+Time to eat lunch.